 For loop vs while loop

-when we know how many times we are looping. - Use
+forloop when we know how many times we are looping. - Use the

-Our human readable source code has to go through a sequence of operations to become electrical signals on silicon chips.
+Human readable source code has to go through a sequence of operations to become electronic signals on a silicon chip.

 - Source code to binary